heiswayi/heiswayi.nrird.com/_posts/2018/2018-08-19-cascaded-combobox-in-mvvm.md

 </UserControl>
 ```

 The code above contains 3 ComboBox elements.
 The first ComboBox is for `enum`-type list.
-This is just an example of binding the `ICommand` interface and use of `RelayCommand` class.
+This is just an example of binding the `ICommand` interface from RelayCommand.cs file.
 The other two ComboBox elements are an example of the cascaded ComboBox using `List<T>` class.

-Here's how the UI will be looked like:
+UI snapshot:

 {%
     include figure.html
     src="http://i.imgur.com/OjRjTdJ.png"
-    caption="Final UI"
+    caption="UI snapshot"
 %}

-### Understand the differences of SelectedItem, SelectedValue, SelectedValuePath and DisplayMemberPath
+### Understanding the differences of SelectedItem, SelectedValue, SelectedValuePath and DisplayMemberPath

-These are the commonly used properties for the ComboBox element, here are the differences:
+These are the common properties for WPF ComboBox:

-- **`SelectedItem`** - This will return the entire currently selected item (object) from a particular collection of objects.
+- **SelectedItem** : Return a selected object from a list of objects.
-- **`SelectedValue`** - This property depends on `SelectedValuePath`.
-This will return a part of selected property from the selected object.
-If `SelectedValuePath` is not used, this will work as the same as using `SelectedItem`.
-- **`SelectedValuePath`** - Setting this property will make the `SelectedValue` property returns the value of the property we have selected.
-For example, selecting "CountryTwoLetterCode" will make the `SelectedValue` returns only the two-letter code, not the whole country object.
+- **SelectedValue** : Used with `SelectedValuePath` to hold a selected object.
+- **SelectedValuePath** : Used with `SelectedValue` to return a selected property value from an object from `SelectedValue`.
-- **`DisplayMemberPath`** - Setting this property to a property of the object that we to be displayed on UI.
+- **DisplayMemberPath** : Return a selected property value to display on the UI.

-## Creating the Model
+## Creating a Model

-> **DEFINITION:** The _Model_ is basically a business logic and data.

-Now, I need to design the data model.
-So, I created an example model class file called `ExampleModel.cs` within the _Model_ directory.
+Project tree:

 ```
 Solution 'ComboBoxMVVMExample' (1 project)